Last Updated on

 - Ancestors bred in Turkey to guard sheep and fight wolves.

 - 6000 years of instincts.
 In other words, they know exactly what to do when they have to.

 - Can weigh up to 70 kg: they have a very powerful neck and shoulders, and can run as fast as 75 km/h.

 - Raised with livestock as puppies (with very little human contact).

 - Stay with the herd 24/7.

 - The dogs protect the flocks without hurting the cheetahs.

 - Cheetah mortality is dropping (and so is livestock losses to other predators).

 - Farmers stop using bait to poison the animals.

-- Dog training and vet care is FREE.
+- Dog training and vet care are FREE.